ddev/ddev.com/src/content/blog/save-as-you-go-and-make-backups-in-a-jiffy-with-ddev-local.md

 ## Backing up with `ddev export-db` and with `mysqldump`

 The `ddev snapshot` command is a great way to make a quick dump of your database, but it’s not as portable as a text-based database dump.
-With the recent release of DDEV v1.4, we introduced the [ddev export-db](https://ddev.readthedocs.io/en/stable/users/cli-usage/#exporting-a-database) command.
+The [ddev export-db](https://ddev.readthedocs.io/en/stable/users/usage/commands/#export-db) command.

 Run this command to create a text-based database dump: